 As the centuries and millenia went by, these early humans also developed what we now consider art forms.
 For example, ostrich eggshell beads (used as ornaments) dating to 40,000 years to 25,000 years ago have been found in Bhimbetka and Patne.
 (Yes, ostriches lived in what is now India thousands of years ago.)
 And exquisite rock art, known as petroglyph, has been found in the Konkan region of Maharashtra, dating to some 12,000 years ago.

 Farmer-migrants from West Asia (Iran) reach northern India and mix with the ‘First Indians’:

 Some 9 to 10000 years ago, ie, around 7500 BCE, humans from what are today Iran and the surrounding regions, began migrating eastwards and reached the Indian subcontinent.
 These human communities had started to practice farming and animal domestication (as against previous humans who were mostly hunter-gatherers), and they brought their agri‘culture’ to India.

-Now as we know, there were already hunter-gatherers in the South Asian region – the ‘First Indians’ or the native Indians – for many thousands of years.
-So the new migrants, or the West Asian farmers, mixed with the old hunters to form a hybrid population: compare it to what happens when Indians today go abroad and marry with persons there, raising a mixed-heritage family.
+Now, as we know, there were already hunter-gatherers in the South Asian region – the ‘First Indians’ or the native Indians, who had been living there for many thousands of years.
+The new migrants, or the West Asian farmers, mixed with the old ‘natives’ to form a hybrid population.

 The Harappans/the Indus Valley Civilization: